 But a different strategy is emerging where a retiree would withdraw from every account in their portfolio, based on each account’s percentage of their overall savings.
 So, some money would come from brokerage accounts, 401(K)/traditional IRAs, and Roth accounts each year.
 This strategy typically incurs a tax bill every year, but the amount can be lower and relatively stable from year to year.
 And it ultimately may amount to a lower tax bill over the length of your retirement.
 It could also reduce taxes on Social Security benefits and lower Medicare premiums, since taxable income would be spread out over a greater number of years.

 Which strategy makes the most sense will depend on personal circumstances and finances.
-Many people opt to discuss their options with a financial advisor or tax specialist.
+Many people opt to discuss their options with a financial professional or tax specialist.
+(Related: Beware sequence of returns risk)

 What you should do.
 Learn about Social Security’s rules for provisional income.